PACHA MANAS

 2020 > 2022

-Starting from the autobiographical experiences of their respective abortions, Margherita and Marina counter the violence with which the abortion experience is silenced and censored by meeting with comrades, women and plants, to collectivize wounds, struggles, rages, hopes, knowledge.
-Pacha Manas is a project made by several hands where the circle is the form and content of the creative process.
+Starting from the autobiographical experiences of their respective abortions, Margherita and Marina counter the violence with which the experience of abortion is silenced and censored by meeting with comrades, women and plants, and together collectivising wounds, struggles, hopes and knowledge.

 Reading-performance tour: